redis/docs/content/operate/rc/subscriptions/view-essentials-subscription/essentials-plan-details.md

 ## Current plans

-These plans are currently offered for all new and upgraded Essentials subscriptions (updated March 2024).
+These plans are currently offered for all new and upgraded Essentials subscriptions (updated December 2024).

 ### Redis Cloud Essentials plans